-Support for planning activities such as feasibility studies, master plans, preliminary engineering/architectural reports, etc. will be limited to no more than 50% of third-party contractual expenses.
+Planning activities such as feasibility studies, master plans, preliminary engineering reports, etc. will be limited to no more than 50% of third-party contractual expenses.

 C1.
 Industrial Sites -- Includes On-Site Utility Infrastructure & Buildings

 Applicants seeking funding for development of industrial sites (including requests for on-site infrastructure and buildings) must provide: